elrumordelaluz/my-css-guidelines/README.md

 # my-css-guidelines
-Some things useful to follow when write or start writint css (or scss).
+Some things useful to follow when write or start writing css (or scss).

 ### General things
 - Keep the code readable